Colmar: Climate

-Colmar features an oceanic climate (Köppen: Cfb), but the latter is significantly modified by the city's far inland position with cold, dry winters and warm to hot, wetter summers.
+Colmar has an oceanic climate (Köppen: Cfb) but it is significantly modified by the city's location far inland, with cold, dry winters and warm to hot, wetter summers.

 The city has a sunny microclimate and is one of the driest cities in France, with an annual precipitation of just 595 mm, making it ideal for Alsace wine.
 It is considered the capital of the Alsatian wine region.

-The dryness results from the town's location next to mountains, which force clouds arriving from the west to rise, and much of their moisture to condense and fall as precipitation over the higher ground, leaving the air warmed and dried by the time it reaches Colmar.
+The town's dryness is due to its location near the mountains, which force clouds arriving from the west to rise.
+Most of their moisture condenses and falls over the higher ground, leaving the air warm and dry by the time it reaches Colmar.

-The city is therefore closer to a continental climate and winter and summer temperatures can sometimes be the coldest or hottest in France.
+The city therefore has more of a continental climate and winter and summer temperatures can sometimes be the lowest or highest in France.

 Population

 Main sights

 Mostly spared from the destructions of the French Revolution and the wars of 1870–1871, 1914–1918 and 1939–1945, the cityscape of old-town Colmar is homogenous and renowned among tourists.
 An area that is crossed by canals of the river Lauch (which formerly served as the butcher's, tanner's and fishmonger's quarter) is now called "little Venice" (la Petite Venise).